 7. Brace yourself for Coron Island’s most crowded lake, Kayangan Lake.

-In a way, it’s a good thing the Tagbanuan people, one of the oldest people in the Philippines, restricted access to other lakes in Coron Island.
-Explorers will still be rewarded with a postcard-perfect photo on your way to Kayangan Lake.
+In a way, it’s a good thing the Tagbanuan people, one of the oldest people in the Philippines, restricted access to other lakes on Coron Island.
+Explorers will still be rewarded with a postcard-perfect photo on their way to Kayangan Lake.
 Simply climb 300 steps to get to the lake and plunge your tired body into the water.
-Kayangan Lake’s underwater scene was scary at best so stay afloat and look up to the sky.
+Kayangan Lake’s underwater scene was scary at best, so stay afloat and look up to the sky.
 Listen to chirping birds and stay as far away as possible from the crowds.